vitaliygoloschuk/git-practice/README.md

-# Practice with git and GitHub for DevOps
+# Practice with git and GitHub for DevOps.

 \[Your Step 3 Edit Here\]